Pablo-pixtm-365/Pipeline_project/README.md

 Then, something similar was done with a different column, the average of quakes magnitudes per year was obtained and finally a join was used to join the column 'years', 'counts' the averages and the maximums of the magnitudes. <br>

 The last thing that was done to finish processing the information was to eliminate all null values because when you make a predictive model you cannot work with null values.

+After finished the whole cleaning process, the next step was to storage the data, which we storaged in MongoDB and after that we used for the model.